misheska/misheska.github.com/source/_posts/2013-06-16-getting-started-writing-chef-cookbooks-the-berkshelf-way.markdown

     $ berks configure

-It will prompt you for a bunch of server files.
+It will prompt you for a bunch of server settings.
 Since I'm using hosted Chef to manage my servers, my settings are as follows (yours will be slightly different):